Avanti1102/ShowMyBus/README.md

 ## 📜 Overview

-**Show_My_Bus** is a comprehensive bus tracking website designed to make commuting more convenient.
+**ShowMyBus** is a comprehensive bus tracking website designed to make commuting more convenient.
 Users can track buses in real-time, access driver information, and save their favorite routes for quick access.
 The platform aims to reduce waiting times and improve the overall travel experience for commuters.

 ### Key Features